-The tourist town of Vina del Mar is also know as the garden city.
+The tourist town of Vina del Mar is also known as the garden city.
 The city is home to many parks & beaches.
-Every summer it sees it’s population soar as people flock here on their holidays.
+Every summer the population soars, as people from all over the country, flock here on their holidays.

 The Atacama Desert

 Not many words can express the awe of The Atacama Desert.
 It’s the driest place on earth, with a landscape which is both mysterious & breathtaking.
 What more, it’s one of the best places in the world to observe the night sky due to the lack of pollution & high altitude.
-I guess that’s why it’s home to the Alma observatory which is the world’s largest astronomical project.
+I guess that’s why it’s home to the Alma observatory which is the world’s most significant solar project.

-The city became a major port during the late 19th Century due to it’s location along the Pacific coast.
-It’s an UNESCO World Heritage city & is set in a natural amphitheatre.
+The city became a major port during the late 19th Century due to its location along the Pacific coast.
+It’s a UNESCO World Heritage city & is set in a natural amphitheatre.
 The buildings have been adapted to the environment, the city itself has been well maintained & has noticeable influences from around the world.

-It’s is home to nearly 60,000 Magellanic penguins & found in the deep south.
-It’s found on the Magdalena and Marta Islands with the closest city being Punta Arenas.
+It is home to nearly 60,000 Magellanic penguins & found in the deep south.
+It’s located on the Magdalena and Marta Islands with the closest city being Punta Arenas.
 Los Pinguinos was set up in 1966, to protect the penguins from the threat of fishing.
 The area has a 30-kilometre no-fishing zone around it so the penguins can feed on their food source.

 About 2,300 miles from the mainland is Easter Island.
-People are drawn here due to the 900 stoned heads which were carved by ancient Polynesians.
+People are drawn here due to the 900 high stone heads which were carved by ancient Polynesians.
 The heads weigh around 13 tonnes & average around 4 metres in height.
 It was named a world heritage site in 1995.